 P. 2 - 3 A summary of what makes us healthy and an introduction to how the Health and Wellbeing Board works.
 P. 4 An outline of the methodology we followed in developing the Strategy.
-P. 5 - 6 A brief overview of the Merton Story and learning from the last Health and Wellbeing Strategy.
-P. 7 - 8 & Appendix Table 1 The Board's Vision, Principles and Ways of Working (as discussed at the March Health and Wellbeing Board, with the addition of Think Family and working from a strong evidence base).
-P. 8 - 9 Table 2 & Appendix Table 3 The key healthy place attributes of: Promoting mental health and wellbeing Making the healthy choice easy Protecting from harm and key outcomes for each by stages of the life course
+P. 5 - 6 A brief overview of the Merton Story and learning from Merton's last Health and Wellbeing Strategy.
+P. 7 - 8 & Appendix Table 1 Merton Health and Wellbeing Board's Vision, Principles and Ways of Working P. 8 - 9 Table 2 & Appendix Table 3 The key healthy place attributes of: Promoting mental health and wellbeing Making the healthy choice easy

-P. 9 Table 4 The key healthy settings including healthy intergenerational settings, healthy schools, healthy work places and healthy homes.
+Protecting from harm and key outcomes for each by stages of the life course P. 9 & Appendix Table 4 The key healthy settings including healthy intergenerational settings, healthy schools, healthy work places and healthy homes.
 P. 10 A description of our way of delivery and how we will determine our rolling programme of priority actions P. 10 How we show progress and learn through our framework for accountability